ASP326 - Language and Reality

 Must have passed at least one ASP-coded level 2 unit

-What is meaning?
-How does language "hook onto" the world?
+How do we know what someone else's words mean?
+How does language "hook onto" the world in order to describe it?
 What is the connection between language and truth?
-Can we ever really know what someone else's words mean?
-In addressing these questions this unit will explore some influential theories about language developed in twentieth century analytic philosophy, paying particular attention to theories of reference and meaning.
-Focusing on key figures such as Frege, Russell, Wittgenstein, Quine, Heidegger, Gadamer and Habermas this unit will critically examine philosophy's contribution to the understanding of language and communication.
+Do different languages create different realities?
+If humans are distinguished from other animals by the way we use language, as many believe, what does this mean for human life?
+In addressing these questions, this unit will explore some influential theories about language developed by twentieth century philosophers, many of whom famously foregrounded philosophy of language as the gateway to all other philosophical problems.
+Focusing on key figures from both analytic and Continental philosophy such as Frege, Russell, Wittgenstein, Gadamer, Rorty, Brandom and Habermas, this unit will critically examine some of philosophy's recent approaches to the understanding of language and communication.

 Unit Fee Information

 Click on the fee link below which describes you: